-Sadras seems to have a mention right from the 14th century.
-The place has undergone many colloquial name changes before it adopted to Sadras.
+Sadras has a legacy dating back to the 14th century.
+The place had undergone many colloquial name changes before it finalised into Sadras.
 The original name seems to have been Rajanarayanan Pattinam, basically named after a chieftain.
-And after the times of the chieftain, they named it to Sadiravasagan Pattinam after the Sadras Perumal temple (Vishnu temple) found in this part.
+After the chieftain times, they called it Sadiravasagan Pattinam after the Sadras Perumal temple (Vishnu temple) found in this part.

 Battle of Sadras